davidswelt/zot_bib_web/README.md

   a number: "10 Social Psychology".

-- To cause zot_bib_web to format a sub-collection in special ways, you may add some qualifiers to the beginning of the collection name.
+- To cause zot_bib_web to format a sub-collection in special ways, you may add some qualifiers to the beginning of the collection name:

 "-" Hide this sub-collection.
+We still add a shortcut at the top to unhide its contents if they are available elsewhere.

 "*" Short mode.
 This sub-collection will be shown using titles, journal and years only, which can then be expanded.
 Journal or conference titles can be kept short.
 Specify the "journal abbr or "conference title" fields, or a short "note" if necessary.
 You may want to copy bibliographic items from other parts of the bibliography into this sub-collection.

 "!"
 Extract this sub-collection and show at the beginning of the bibliography, regardless of whether the rest of the bibliography is sorted by, e.g., year, and ignores the collections otherwise.
 In the collection shown below, it prevents "in review" articles to show up as regular journal articles (which might give the impression you're taking credit for not-yet-reviewed/published material!)

 Here's an example of a bibliography structure:

 	My Publications [MGID90AT]
-		10*!
-Selected Works
+		10*!- Selected Works
-		15!
+		15*!
 In Preparation / Under Review
 		20 Refereed Works by Topic
 			Semantics
 			Parsing